esoubies/MA-TIRF_Reconstruction/README.md

 ## Description

-Multi-angle total internal reflection fluorescence microscopy (MA-TIRF) reconstruction algorithm which jointly performs volume reconstruction, deconvolution, and background estimation.
+Multi-angle total internal reflection fluorescence microscopy (MA-TIRFM) reconstruction algorithm which jointly performs volume reconstruction, deconvolution, and background estimation.
 More details can be found in the following papers:

 <a href="https://www.nature.com/articles/s41598-018-36119-3" target="_blank">Nanometric Axial Resolution of Fibronectin Assembly Units Achieved with an Efficient Reconstruction Approach for Multi-Angle-TIRF Microscopy.</a>
 Scientific Reports, 9-1, 2019.  <br />